 C. Industrial Wastewater

-1. No industrial wastewater treatment unit shall be constructed or operated without prior Department approval either through the process of a SCA, modification or an amendment.
+1. No industrial wastewater treatment unit shall be constructed or operated without prior Department approval either through the process of a SCA, Modification or an Amendment.

 2. Cooling Pond Design

 The Licensee shall ensure that the design and construction of the pond's dams be in accordance with best engineering practices and at least of similar stability as those required under the provisions of Chapter 62-672, F.A.C.